 In this article, we explain how to force a Blue Screen error on your Windows PC using a Keyboard with a Scroll Lock Key and tweaking some values in Registry.
-But before proceeding, it is recommended that you save all your important files before initiating system crash as once you come across BSOD, the only way to recover back is by rebooting your computer.
+But before proceeding, it is recommended that you save all your important files before initiating a system crash as once you come across BSOD, the only way to recover back is by rebooting your computer.

-Force Blue Screen Of Death in Windows
+Manually initiate a Blue Screen Of Death in Windows 11/10

 Open the Run command.
 Type Regedit and click Ok to open the registry